Christopher S. Bond Bridge (Kansas City, Missouri): History

 In December 2007, the Federal Aviation Administration warned that the pylon might interfere with traffic at Kansas City Downtown Airport, one mile to the west.
 In August 2008, the FAA altered flight procedures at the airport to give planes more than 700 ft of clearance above the pylon.
 Construction on the Bond bridge began in April 2008, just downstream of the Paseo bridge.
 This allowed the Paseo bridge to remain open to traffic during construction.
 With the opening of the Bond bridge, demolition of the Paseo bridge started, and was completed on July 1, 2011.

 The bridge is part of a $245 million project that upgraded an approximately 2 mi section of the I-29/I-35 corridor to six lanes.
 The contractor is Paseo Corridor Constructors (PCC), a joint venture team composed of Clarkson Construction Company, Massman Construction Co., and Kiewit Construction Co.
 The bridge was designed by Parsons Corporation and Bradley Touchstone of the DodStone Group of Tallahassee, Florida was the bridge architect.
 The firm also designed the John James Audubon Bridge in Louisiana, which is the longest cable-stayed bridge in North America.

+The bridge opened to limited traffic on September 27, 2010, and all lanes opened on December 18, 2010.